Disney+: Third-party content

-Outside the US, the Twilight films were made available to stream on Disney+ under the Star hub including Australia, New Zealand, Canada, United Kingdom and other regions, supposedly done via a small content deal with Lionsgate in May 2024.
+Outside the US, the Twilight films were made available to stream on Disney+ under the Star hub including Australia, New Zealand, Canada, United Kingdom, and other regions, supposedly done via a small content deal with Lionsgate in May 2024.
 They were later removed from the platform in November 2024.

 In select regions such as Australia, New Zealand, Germany and more, The Rookie is available to stream on Disney+ via the Star content hub.
 The series was formally produced by ABC Signature and EOne and is currently produced by 20th Television and Lionsgate Television, with Disney holding US distribution rights to the series and its spin-offs and Hasbro's EOne, now Lionsgate handling international distribution rights the series and its spin-offs as a result of its acquisition of EOne and merging Entertainment One into Lionsgate Television.
 This implies that another deal has been done with EOne, now Lionsgate for Disney+.

 From the start of 2025, a few Warner Bros.
-Television shows began appearing on Disney+ outside the U.S. via the Star hub including Gilmore Girls, The Big Bang Theory and Young Sheldon, implying that Warner Bros. has done a content deal with Disney.
+Television shows began appearing on Disney+ outside the U.S. via the Star hub including Gilmore Girls, The Big Bang Theory, and Young Sheldon, implying that Warner Bros. has done a content deal with Disney.

-From February 2025, Disney+ began adding a large amount of titles to its Star Hub outside of the US and Latin America from Paramount, including some DreamWorks Pictures titles owned by Paramount.
-This includes major titles and franchises, such as the first six Mission: Impossible films, Mean Girls, Clueless, Grease and Grease 2 as well as the first six films from the Transformers franchise.
+From February 2025, Disney+ began adding a large number of titles to its Star Hub outside of the US and Latin America from Paramount, including some DreamWorks Pictures titles owned by Paramount.
+This includes major titles and franchises, such as the first six Mission: Impossible films, Mean Girls, Clueless, Grease, and Grease 2 as well as the first six films from the Transformers franchise.
 Most of these titles were available until July 31, 2025, excluding Transformers which was added on July 16, and Jimmy Neutron: Boy Genius which was added on August 1.

 During July 2025, Disney+ added all seasons of The Office US from Universal Television to its Star content hub outside the US and Latin America.